-Coronavirus Covid 19: British PM Boris Johnson thanks New Zealand nurse 'Jenny', NHS for saving his life
+Coronavirus Covid 19: British PM Boris Johnson thanks Kiwi nurse Jenny McGhee, NHS for saving his life

 He listed a number of the frontline staff who cared for him during his week-long stay at St Thomas' Hospital in London but singled out two nurses who stood by his bedside for 48 hours "when things could have gone either way".

-The prime minister said Jenny from Invercargill "to be exact", and Luis from Portugal, were the reason that "in the end, my body did start to get enough oxygen".
+The Prime Minister said Jenny from Invercargill "to be exact", and Luis from Portugal, were the reason that "in the end, my body did start to get enough oxygen".

 "Because for every second of the night they were watching and they were thinking and they were caring and making the interventions I needed," he said.